AdvicePay Team Member Spotlight: Isaac

 Q: Do you have a go-to sound or song that you listen to when you need to just start working?

 Isaac: I typically listen to lo-fi instrumental beats while I’m coding.
 I had to Google it to figure out how to describe it and here’s what I got: "mashes up traditional hip-hop and jazz elements to create an atmospheric, instrumental soundscape”.
-In other words, coffee shop music that gets me in the zone!
+In other words, coffee shop music gets me in the zone!

 Q: What is the first thing you do when you get off work?

 Isaac: Right after work, I typically try to do something active.
 At that point, I’ve probably been sitting and staring at a screen a little too much.
-I might go climb at my bouldering gym or workout at home.
+I might go climb at my bouldering gym or work out at home.

 Stay tuned for more employee spotlights -- they will be featured on our blog and social media.